Bindi Irwin Allegedly Being Recruited By The Church Of Scientology, Per ‘RadarOnline’

 Former Scientology Celebrity Center operative Steven Mango spoke exclusively to the outlet, where he confirmed that the Church was interested in “recruiting” the young starlet as their “celebrity poster child” and recruiter.

 Mango, who was a former child actor himself, said that he was the “celebrity poster child” for the Church of Scientology from 2008 to 2011.
-As the former “poster child,” he was permitted to attend high-net-worth networking events, celebrity galas, and even worked with the likes of Kirstie Alley during his tenure.
+As the former “poster child,” he was permitted to attend high net worth networking events, celebrity galas, and even worked with the likes of Kirstie Alley during his tenure.

 I miss you. ❤️ pic.twitter.com/iGwWCP2Atr